epoch8/vedana.tech/src/content/docs/README.md

 # Vedana Documentation

+> Licensed under the **[Apache License 2.0](https://github.com/epoch8/vedana/blob/main/LICENSE)** — free for commercial and non-commercial use, including modification and redistribution.

 **Vedana** is an open-source multi-agent system for building AI assistants on top of **Semantic RAG** (Retrieval-Augmented Generation over a knowledge graph).
 Unlike classic RAG, Vedana doesn't guess answers based on text similarity — it explores the knowledge base step by step: it issues Cypher queries against the graph, runs vector search, verifies sources, and assembles an answer from real data.

 Vedana is built around three components: